-- Due to the importance of providing a supportive environment where students practice healthy behaviors, the following will apply for all in-school celebrations: - $\circ$ No food items will be permitted to be served or shared as in-school celebrations. - The distribution of candy by students and/or staff is prohibited during the school day. - Parents will not send in any food items for in-school celebrations. - Non-food items such as stickers, bookmarks, pencils, or other small items are encouraged.
+- Due to the importance of providing a supportive environment where students practice healthy behaviors, the following will apply for all in-school celebrations: - o No food items will be permitted to be served or shared as in-school celebrations. - o The distribution of candy by students and/or staff is prohibited during the school day. - o Parents/Guardians will not send in any food items for in-school celebrations. - o Non-food items such as stickers, bookmarks, pencils, or other small items are encouraged.